Trendyol/android-dev-tools/README.md

 ### Initialize

-You need to initialize it first
+You need to initialize the library with with your `android.app.Application` instance.
 ```kotlin
 SharedPrefManager.init(this)
 ```